Skip to content

 When the RAND researchers dug into the root causes of the failed initiatives, they found that the technology was responsible for a minority of failures.
 The dominant failure modes were organizational and structural.

 This is the structural argument for embedded engagement over retainer consulting.
 A retainer produces recommendations.
 An embedded team runs the system.
 When the consultant leaves after Phase 1, the project ends.
 When the consultant is embedded (owning the roadmap, staying in the operating cadence, accountable for outcomes in dollars) the project continues.
-The 2.1-consulting-teams-per-failed-project statistic is a failure of the engagement model, not the technology.
+Rotating consulting teams that hand off context to each other is a failure of the engagement model, not the technology.

-"The average AI project cycles through more than two consulting teams before delivery.
+"Most AI projects don't die of bad models.
+They die of handoffs.
 You can't hire your way through this.
 You need someone who stays."

 The integration tax you weren't quoted